 Electronically stored information (ESI) is the life-blood of modern business.
 With the explosion of electronic data companies, the smallest start-ups to the largest international corporations rely on ESI to communicate their ideas with the world and drive growth.
 However, this same technological explosion has left many businesses stuck in litigation and unprepared to handle the complexities of the eDiscovery process.
 At the Idea Asset Group, we are committed to helping clients understand their eDiscovery obligations, manage costs, and reduce both business and legal risks associated with ESI.
-With our experience drafting patents for some of the most cutting-edge computer technologies in the world and a Certified eDiscovery Specialist on staff, the Idea Asset Group is uniquely prepared to quickly and effectively understand and manage your ESI capabilities, as well as assist other law firms augment their own eDiscovery efforts.
+With our experience drafting patents for some of the most cutting-edge computer technologies in the world, the Idea Asset Group is uniquely prepared to quickly and effectively understand and manage your ESI capabilities, as well as assist other law firms augment their own eDiscovery efforts.

 LOOK BEFORE YOU LEAP